srvaroa/labeler/README.md

 * [Age](#age): label based on the age of a PR or Issue.
 * [Author can merge](#author-can-merge): label based on whether the author can merge the PR
+* [Author is member of team](#author-in-team): label based on whether the author is an active member of the given team
 * [Authors](#authors): label based on the PR/Issue authors
 * [Base branch](#base-branch): label based on the PR's base branch name
 * [Body](#body): label based on the PR/Issue body